Get Rid Of Rabbit Problems | Rabbit Removal Specialists

 Locating the holes is a time consuming process and may be missed by the technicians especially if covered in vegetation.
 Vegetation clearance makes locating the holes easier and leaves less cover for the rabbits to hide in.
 This makes them more likely to use the burrows as cover making them susceptible to the gas treatment.
 Marking the holes with bamboo canes is a good idea.
 Just before treatment making a noise, letting a dog loose or any general disturbance will encourage rabbits to go into the burrows before gassing starts.

-Gassing is the only cost effective method of control that shows immediate results.
-Shooting, snaring, trapping and ferreting are in most cases good for recreational purposes only & very labour intensive.
+Gassing is the most cost effective method of control that shows immediate results.
 The rabbit warren will be gassed by putting fumigation tablets of *Talunex made from PHOSTOXIN which contains the active ingredient ALUMINUM PHOSPHIDE in the form of (56%w/w).
 The MAFF No. for this product is 01775.
 This treatment is most effective in the Winter months when the earth is damper (*Phostoxin needs moisture to release Aluminum Phosphide gas that kills the rabbits), and there is less vegetation for them to hide in.
 In the late Spring, Summer and early Autumn rabbits will often not use the warrens at all but lay up on the surface concealed in bushes etc. The treatment is guaranteed to reduce the rabbit population although by how much and for how long cannot be guaranteed.
 As a guide the population is usually decreased by between 50% & 70% depending on individual circumstances.

 The movement of rabbits from one area to another is easier during these periods so warrens treated at this time are liable to reoccupation fairly quickly although much depends on individual circumstances.